Phone 1800 444 396

 Example of how a bona fide redundancy is taxed

 Bill has been made redundant by his employer and receives a bona fide redundancy payment of $100,000.
 Bill has completed 10 years of service with his employer.
-The tax free element of his bona fide redundancy payment is calculated as follows:
+The tax-free element of his bona fide redundancy payment is calculated as follows:

-Base limit ($11,591) + $5,797 for each year of service
+Base limit ($12,524) + $6,264 for each year of service

 So for Bill:

-$11,591 + $57,970 ($5,797 x 10 years of service)
+$12,524 + $62,640 ($6,264 x 10 years of service)

-Bill’s tax free component of his redundancy payment is $69,561.
-The remaining $30,439 is classified as an ETP.
+The tax-free component of Bill’s redundancy payment is $75,164.
+The remaining $24,836 is classified as an ETP.

 What is an ETP?

-An ETP is a lump-sum payment made to you when your employment is terminated, and may receive concessional tax treatment.
-ETPs cannot be rolled into superannuation, however they can be used to make personal (after tax) contributions (subject to the non-concessional contributions cap) and a tax deduction claimed.
-If you are aged between 67 and 74, you must meet work test requirements to claim a tax deduction.
-If you are aged 75 or more you cannot contribute to your super account.
+An ETP is a lump-sum payment made to you when your employment is terminated, and it may receive concessional tax treatment.
+ETPs cannot be rolled into superannuation, however they can be used to make personal (after-tax) contributions (subject to the non-concessional contributions cap) and a tax deduction can be claimed up to the concessional contribution cap.

 How is the taxable component of my ETP taxed?